Lipschitz-Based Robustness Certification Under Floating-Point Execution: Robustness Certification under Floating-Point Execution

-Thus the additional term $(E_{\text{ctr}}^{(j,i^*)} + E_{\text{ball}}^{(j,i^*)})$ quantifies the \emph{margin degradation} due to floating-point errors.
-This degradation is instance-dependent, varying with both the input point and perturbation radius, as well as the floating-point format and network complexity.
-Generally speaking, the margin degradation is much smaller for higher-precision formats, and worse for lower-precision ones; \cref{sec:eval} quantifies the margin degradation for practical models.
+\paragraph{Connection to classical certification} The classical real arithmetic margin certification approach (\cref{sec:lipschitz}) requires $m_{j,i^*}(x) > L_{j,i^*} \cdot \varepsilon$ for each competing class~$j$.
+Passing \cref{thm:fp-robust}'s check does not trade that classical guarantee for the floating-point one---it implies it, so the new certificate is strictly stronger: \begin{corollary}[FP-sound certification implies classical certification] If the conditions of \cref{thm:fp-robust} hold at~$x$, then $m_{j,i^*}(x) > L_{j,i^*} \cdot \varepsilon$ for every $j \ne i^*$. \end{corollary} This is immediate from \cref{lem:final-deviation} at the centre ($m_{j,i^*}(x) \ge \hat{m}_{j,i^*}(x) - E_{\text{ctr}}^{(j,i^*)}$), condition~(iii), and $E_{\text{ball}}^{(j,i^*)} \ge 0$.
+The additional term $(E_{\text{ctr}}^{(j,i^*)} + E_{\text{ball}}^{(j,i^*)})$ thus quantifies the \emph{margin degradation} due to floating-point errors: it is instance-dependent---varying with the input point, perturbation radius, floating-point format, and network complexity---and much smaller for higher-precision formats than lower-precision ones; \cref{sec:eval} quantifies it for practical models.